 This post may contain affiliate links.
 Please read my disclosure policy.

-Braised Pork in Sweet Soy Sauce – Tender pieced of pork braised in a flavorful sauce with a touch of heat.
+Braised Pork in Sweet Soy Sauce – Tender pieces of pork braised in a flavorful sauce with a touch of heat.
 Made with just a small list of simple ingredients, this is a great way to switch up your weekly rotation with a fabulously easy takeout-fakeout dinner.

 I love figuring out how to make my favorite takeout items in the comfort of my own home, such as this delicious braised pork with sweet soy sauce.
 No extra grease or salt to weigh you down!
 They also require a really surprisingly easy list of ingredients.
 Once you have these basics in your kitchen, you can use them in practically any combination to make something delicious.

 This is one of my most popular pork recipes on the blog, for good reason.
 It’s extremely easy to make and the taste is incredible.